-- 8.7.1 Salary increments while on study leave Employees on full-time study leave with or without pay shall continue to receive annual increments to which they would otherwise be entitled. - 8.7.2 Salary increments while on leave without pay Employees on leave without pay, including Parental leave, shall continue to receive annual increments on their incremental date, to which they would otherwise be entitled. - 8.8 Assistance to Reduce Student Debt Auckland, Waitemata and Counties Manukau DHBs only.
+- 8.7.1 Salary increments while on study leave Employees on full-time study leave with or without pay shall continue to receive annual increments to which they would otherwise be entitled. - 8.7.2 Salary increments while on leave without pay Employees on leave without pay, including Parental leave, shall continue to receive annual increments on their incremental date, to which they would otherwise be entitled.

+8.8 RESERVED